prasanmouli/cricinfoPlayerStats/README.md

 cricinfoPlayerStats
 ===================

-cricinfoPlayerStats is a parser written in PHP to scrape a player's career statistics from <a href='http://www.espncricinfo.com'>Cricinfo's</a> player profiles and convert to a JSON object.
+cricinfoPlayerStats is a parser written in PHP to scrape a player's career statistics from <a href='http://www.espncricinfo.com'>Cricinfo's</a> player profiles and convert into json.

 <h2>Purpose</h2>